kdcgarber/FontExplorer/README.md

 # FontEditor

-This editor edits 5x8 characters for a binary file for a ROM for my TRS-80 model 1.
+This editor edits 5x8 characters for a binary file for 32 character sets using a  28256 - 32k ROM for my TRS-80 model 1.
+It also supports other files with a few changes, which I originally used.

 It is a C program that I origally found and have altered with lots of other features, but the base was wonderful and started me out with the editor and ablitiy to read/write/edit a binary file for the fonts and output the graphic file also.